DocentEDU/jekyll-website/README.md

 Might not give Matt enough freedom though.

-Webhook is working.
+Webhook is working, prototyping with Node.js

-Verifying X-Hub-Signature with PHP is not working... but is working fine for Node.js